 Equity-based awards are a variable element of compensation that allow us to incentivize and retain our executive officers for their sustained contributions to the Company.
 Equity awards reward performance and continued employment by an executive officer, with associated benefits to us of attracting and retaining employees.
 Additionally, providing a significant portion of an executive's total compensation in the form of long-term equity is intended to ensure alignment with Shareholder interests.
-We believe that options, RSUs, PSUs and DSUs provide executive officers with a strong link to long-term corporate performance and an increase in Shareholder value.
-In connection with the grants of equity-based awards, the Human Resources and Compensation Committee will determine the grant size and terms to be recommended to the Board.
-As part of their ongoing review of the Company's compensation practices, the Human Resources and
+We believe that RSUs and PSUs provide executive officers with a strong link to long-term corporate performance and an increase in Shareholder value.
+In Fiscal 2023, long-term incentives were awarded in the form of RSUs (approximately 20%) and PSUs (approximately 80%).
+The maximum number of Shares which may become issuable upon achieving the upper level performance condition associated with the PSUs is 20% above the performance target, and the minimum number of Shares which may become issuable upon vesting and exercise of the PSUs is nil.